 Make school lunches a breeze with these ten healthy lunch packing tips.

 I often hear from moms that “packing lunch takes a long time” or “I don’t have time to pack lunches.”
 My mantra is that it only takes 10 minutes to pack one or five lunches.
-In fact, if you can learn to pre-plan your lunches in advance and do most of the prep work ahead of time, then all you need is a weekly plan.
+In fact, if you can learn to plan your lunches in advance and do most of the prep work ahead of time.

 If you are just getting started and find lunch packing overwhelming, here are ten lunch packing tips:

 Sit down and write a food plan for the week.
 You can browse the Internet for new ideas or find a meal plan to do the work for you.

 If you often find yourself overwhelmed by finding something to pack other than a sandwich or planning lunches ahead, my 101 Packed Lunches eBook can help you simplify the “what’s for lunch” with fresh and delicious recipes made fast with minimal prep-ahead.

 Before the week begins, make sure to shop for everything you’ll need, based off the meal plan’s shopping list or one you’ve created.
 This way you’ll have everything you need to start prepping and preparing lunches ahead of time.

 As soon as you get home from the store, fill your sink with water, and a produce cleaning solution (such as water and vinegar).
 Let the produce soak for 10 minutes, scrub, and rinse.
 Begin cleaning your fruits and veggies so they are cleaned and ready for when you need to pack them.

 After you wash all your produce at once, prep the produce in the way it’s meant to be used.
 This means to chop, cut, julienne, or dice your fresh produce and refrigerate in airtight containers.